FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-filter-cloud.md

 ## Blacklist
 If you want to exclude specific filter groups from the filter cloud, you can use the `blacklist` attribute.
 You may specify as many groups as you need, separated by commas.
-The values must correspond to the group name or associatedFieldName property returned by FACT-Finder.
+The values must correspond to the group name or associatedFieldName property returned by FactFinder.

 ### Setup
 This example will blacklist all filters applied by the `Price` and `Size` groups.